-Tenant quality is a non-GAAP measure calculated as the percentage of actual cash collected in relation to the Board approved 2023 budgeted operator lease and mortgage interest cash revenue, with adjustments made for asset sales and transitions.
+Tenant quality is a non-GAAP measure calculated as the percentage of actual cash collected in relation to the Board approved 2024 budgeted operator contractual cash rent, mortgage interest and loan interest (on non-working capital loans over \$10M), with adjustments made for asset sales and transitions.
 See "Use of Non-GAAP Financial Measures" below.